 Organizations that take on initiatives requiring a new way of thinking, doing, interacting, and perceiving require a transformational approach.
 Yet many organizations are likely to try and ‘skip’ the organizational retooling.

 A thoughtful and methodical approach is needed that engages all stakeholders in the requirements validation process.
 Implementation that involves changes requires more than just buy-in, it requires stakeholder involvement throughout the delivery lifecycle.
 This allows for each team to provide ongoing feedback and input into the implementation approach.
-Pivoting as much as is needed to ensure stakeholders are ready, aware, and confident to take on new services, products, and the changes involved.
+Pivoting is required as much as needed.
+This ensures stakeholders are ready.
+They need to be aware and confident to take on new services.
+This includes products and the changes involved.

 Things to Consider: